 We Put Instant Pot's Air Fryer Lid to the Test

 Looking for an air fryer?
 You need to read this.

 By Amanda Neal and Rachel Trujillo for Food Network Kitchen

 These days it seems like everyone wants two things: an Instant Pot and an air fryer.
-Combining two of the most popular kitchen appliances at the moment, Instant Pot released the Instant Pot Air Fryer Lid that's compatible with the Instant Pot you likely already own.
+Combining two of the most popular kitchen appliances, Instant Pot offers the Instant Pot Air Fryer Lid, which is compatible with the Instant Pot you likely already own.
 This lid fits onto your Instant Pot’s base, turning it into a mini convection oven that can air fry, roast, bake, broil, reheat and dehydrate.
 The lid fits most 6-quart Instant Pot models and comes with everything you need to air fry, including an air fryer basket, a broiling and dehydrating tray, protective pad for your counter and a storage cover.

 How the Instant Pot Air Fryer Lid Works